Gazelle (1854 sidewheeler): Persons killed

 Notable people who died were Samuel Townsend Burch, also known as Judge Birch, of Polk County or Luckiamute member of the 1849 Oregon Territorial Legislature, and James White, operator of the ferry in Salem.

 James White was the father of Leonard White, who became one of the great pioneering steamboat men of the Pacific Northwest.

 The pilot of Wallamet, James M. Fudge, had stepped on board Gazelle when Gazelle had come alongside, and had been blown into the river with his lower spine severed by a flying piece of debris.
 He died within a few minutes.

 Others killed included John Clemmens (or Clemens), the pilot, several other crew, and numerous passengers.
-Captain Hereford was scalded, but not killed.
+Captain Hereford was scalded, but survived.

 Rescue and recovery

 The whole town of Canemah came running to the rescue, and boats had to be launched to rescue the living people and recover the bodies floating in the river.
-The first man at the scene, according to his own report many years later, was Joseph Buchtel (1830-1916), who was then the steward on Wallamet.
+The first man at the scene, according to his own report many years later, was Joseph Buchtel (1830–1916), who was then the steward on Wallamet.
 Buchtel said that people were struggling in the water while people on shore were standing around not knowing what to do.
 Buchtel organized the people and they rescued four or five persons in the water who were in danger of going over the falls.

 When word of the explosion reached Portland, the steamer Multnomah was dispatched at once with several surgeons on board to assist the wounded in Oregon City.

 Local citizens in Canemah opened up their businesses and spare rooms to help the wounded and store the bodies of the dead until they could be recognized and claimed.
 The day after the explosion, the steamer Wallamet proceeded upriver under Captain George A. Pease (b.1830 or 1831), as pilot, stopping at every landing to leave off the wounded and the dead.

 The conduct of Rev. J.L.
 Parrish, of Salem, and Capt.
 Bennett of the steamer Wallamet, was particularly praised thirty years later by a crewman who had been on Wallamet at the time of the explosion.

 A number of the victims, including David P. Fuller and Crawford M. Dobbins, were buried in the Lone Fir Cemetery by its founder, Colburn Barrell in his own family plot.
 Fuller and Dobbins were friends of Barrell.
 Fuller was killed instantly, while Dobbins lived to April 28, 1854.
 Barrell named the cemetery "Mount Crawford" after his friend.
 Later the name was changed to Lone Fir Cemetery.
 Barrell also paid for a monument for Dobbins, which bears the image of a lone fir.